haroldship/masters-thesis-knowledge-info/README.md

  - [x] Discussion: move 5.8 to 6
  - [x] Conclusion: when is Silverman better than CV?
  - [x] use (x_1, x_2) instead of vector x
+ - [x] Results: How does spread affect bandwidth?
+ - [x] Appendix: table 36 oracle is worse than Silverman?

 ### Fixed in version 0.5
  - [x] Explain error measures with formulas